Hugius/FabiEngine3D/FabiEngine3D/engine_assets/readme/MODEL_EDITOR.md

 - **Color**: the RGB color that will be mixed with the model rendering. **Range**: 0 to 255.
 - **UV repeat**: the amount of times the diffuse map texture is repeated. **Range**: 0 to inf.
 - **instanced**: enable or disable instanced rendering.
 This means that the model can be rendered VERY efficiently in large numbers.
 This option will also disable AABB's for this model. **Range**: ON or OFF.
 - **Level of detail**: the name of another created model representing a lower quality version of the current model.
 If the model is placed in a scene and is farther than the LOD distance, the mesh will be replaced with the specified level of detail mesh.
+If you want to remove the LOD, fill in "@" as LOD name.